-Cystic fibrosis is caused by a faulty gene (called the cystic fibrosis transmembrane conductance regulator gene or CFTR).
-The gene is inherited and affects salt and water movement in and out of the cells in your body.
-A person with cystic fibrosis is born with the condition, and it's not something that you can catch from someone else.
+Cystic fibrosis is caused by a faulty gene (it's called the cystic fibrosis transmembrane conductance regulator gene or CFTR).
+The gene is inherited and affects the way salt and water moves in and out of the cells in your body.
+People with cystic fibrosis are born with the condition – it's not something you can catch from someone else.

 If you're born with cystic fibrosis, you inherit a copy of the faulty gene from both of your parents.
 This can happen if your parents are carriers of the CFTR gene, which means they don't have cystic fibrosis themselves.

 If you inherit only one copy of the faulty gene, you won't develop cystic fibrosis.
 But you will be a carrier and could pass the gene on to your children.